DoorDash: History

 In November 2020, DoorDash announced the opening of its first physical restaurant location, partnering up with Bay Area restaurant Burma Bites to offer delivery and pick-up orders.

-On December 9, 2020, the company became a public company via an initial public offering, raising $3.37 billion.

-In November 2021, DoorDash acquired Finland’s Wolt for €7bn.
+In December 2020, it became a public company via an initial public offering, raising $3.37 billion.
+In November 2021, DoorDash acquired Finland's Wolt for €7bn.

 In August 2022, DoorDash announced it would end its partnership with Walmart in September, ending the companies' cooperation agreement from 2018.

-In late November 2022, DoorDash announced plans to lay off 1,250 corporate employees, or about six percent of their workforce.
-This was to rein in expenses.
+In November 2022, DoorDash announced plans to lay off 1,250 corporate employees, or about six percent of its workforce, to rein in expenses.

 In June 2023, DoorDash announced it would give its drivers the option of earning an hourly minimum wage instead of being paid per delivery.
 However, drivers are only paid hourly when on an active delivery.

 In September 2023, the company transferred its stock listing from the New York Stock Exchange to the Nasdaq.
 On December 18, 2023, DoorDash was added to the Nasdaq-100 index.

 In March 2025, DoorDash announced a partnership with Klarna, a Buy Now, Pay Later (BNPL) service, letting customers schedule small payments over a set period of time.
 DoorDash received widespread criticism from this decision, including internet mockery, given concerns about the increase of household debt in America.

-In 2025, DoorDash will acquire the UK-based delivery service Deliveroo for $3.88 billion.
-The combined company will operate in 40 countries and serve 50 million users monthly.
+In 2025, DoorDash acquired the UK-based delivery service Deliveroo for $3.88 billion.
+The combined company operates in 40 countries and serves 50 million users monthly.

-On September 9, 2025, both DoorDash and Ace Hardware (the largest hardware cooperative) announced their partnership to offer delivery for home improvement products from over 4,000 Ace Hardware locations.
+In September 2025, DoorDash and Ace Hardware (the largest hardware cooperative) announced their partnership to offer delivery for home use products from over 4,000 Ace locations.

+In June 2026, the NJ Transit Meadowlands Line was renamed to the "Doordash Meadowlands Rail Line" through June 2027, as part of a new partnership with Doordash.